 Number of People Enrolled in ACA Marketplaces (2017) and Medicaid Expansion (2016), by Senators’ Party

-Marketplace enrollment by congressional district as of March 2016 is estimated using county-level plan selection data (from ASPE for Healthcare.gov states, and from state reports for State-Based Marketplaces).
+Marketplace enrollment by congressional district as of March 2017 is estimated using county-level plan selection data (from ASPE for Healthcare.gov states, and from state reports for State-Based Marketplaces).
 Because not all people who selected a Marketplace plan paid their premium and effectuated their coverage, adjustments were made to match each state’s effectuated enrollment totals.
 For Minnesota and New York, Basic Health Plan (BHP) enrollment is also included.
 Estimates of enrollees with advance premium tax credits and cost sharing reductions are not available for state-based marketplaces because county-level advance premium tax credit and cost sharing reduction data is not available in these states.
-A county/congressional district crosswalk was created using data from Missouri Census Data Center and state reports for the three states that have been redistricted (VA, NC, and FL).
+A county/congressional district crosswalk was created using data from Missouri Census Data Center and state reports for the three states that have been redistricted (Virginia, North Carolina, and Florida).
 For counties that cross congressional district boundaries, enrollment was proportionally assigned based on the percent of the county population living in each congressional district.
 Enrollment is rounded to the nearest 100.